openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 Projects may be granted Emeritus status via a 2/3 vote from the CPC and with approval from project ownership.
 In cases where there is a lack of project ownership, only a 2/3 vote from the CPC is required.

+### Incubating

+**Definition**

+Incubating projects are projects that are in the process of completing their on-boarding checklist to join the foundation.
+Projects in this phase may be looking to join the foundation as At-Large, Growth, or Impact Stage.
+Members of incubating projects are invited to join Cross Project Council meetings as a guest, please refer to the [CPC Charter](./CPC-CHARTER.md) for details on how guests may participate in the meetings.

+**Examples**

+1. Projects that have been accepted into incubation process after silent period.

+**Expectations**

+It is expected that incubating project will make an active effort to work through the on-boarding process in a reasonable timeframe.
+They will be offered foundation support to help do so.

+**Acceptance Criteria**

+1. Completion of the on-boarding checklist
+1. 2/3 cote from the CPC to accept project
+1. Completion of the entrance criteria for desired stage

 ## IV.
 Annual Review Process

 The CPC shall develop an annual review process to determine whether projects are in the stage that accurately reflects their needs and goals.

+[Incubating]: #incubating